MabezDev/talks/rust-on-espressif-chips/rust-copenhagen.md

 - Structurally, it's similar to a `busy loop` but with `async`, each `.await` point allows the CPU to do something else, or even sleep to save power.
 - Uses interrupts behind the scenes but the user doesn't have to worry about setting them up.
+- We can chain hardware driven `async` code with normal async code

 # Demo